 MTB is good for riders who don’t care about high speeds but instead focus on crossing terrains that can be hard to pass and enjoy bicycle tours and marathon rides.

 There are hardtail (with front suspension) and full-suspension (with front and rear suspension) bikes.
 The latter kind is considered more comfortable but typically costs and weighs more.
 The mountain bike is in fact a larger category, which also includes downhill, enduro, trail, XC, all-mountain, and so on.
 The price of these can vary from 250$ up to that of a good mid-class car.

 Related: Road Bikes vs. Mountain Bikes – The Main Differences

 Full suspension bikes are a subtype of mountain bikes.
 They have suspension both on the fork and on the back end of the frame.
 They are typically more expensive than hardtail and rigid bikes and are designed for more demanding terrain.

-as the name suggests, are mountain bikes that have only front suspension.
+As the name suggests, these are mountain bikes that have only front suspension.
 The tail is hard, so they are less capable than full suspension bikes when it comes to tackling rough terrain.
 They are usually also more affordable.
-They are great for riding harder packed trails, forest and gravel roads.
+They are great for riding harder packed trails, forest, and gravel roads.

 Cross Country (XC) Bikes